TOAST-DOCS/Gamebase/en/unreal-authentication.md

 	* Google ID : ee
 	* Google ID : ff **-> Unable to map further Google account, since the Google ee account is already mapped.**

-Mapping 에는 Mapping 추가/해제 API 2개가 있습니다.
-In mapping, two APIs exist: Add/Cancel Mapping API.
+Regarding mapping, two APIs exist: Add/Cancel Mapping API.

 ### Add Mapping Flow

 Mapping can be implemented in the following order.

 #### 1. Login
-매핑은 현재 계정에 IdP 계정 연동을 추가하는 것이므로 우선 로그인이 돼 있어야 합니다.
 Since mapping refers to adding IdP account integration to a current account, login is required.
-먼저 로그인 API를 호출해 로그인합니다.
-Call login API to log in.
+Call login API first to log in.

 #### 2. Mapping